OAI/OpenAPI-Specification/versions/3.0.md

 ### File Structure

-The Swagger representation of the API is made of a single file.
+The OAS representation of the API is made of a single file.
 However, parts of the definitions can be split into separate files, at the discretion of the user.
 This is applicable for `$ref` fields in the specification as follows from the [JSON Schema](http://json-schema.org) definitions.

-By convention, the Swagger specification file is named `swagger.json`.
+By convention, the OAS specification file is named `swagger.json`.

 ### Data Types

-Primitive data types in the Swagger Specification are based on the types supported by the [JSON-Schema Draft 4](http://json-schema.org/latest/json-schema-core.html#anchor8).
+Primitive data types in the OAS are based on the types supported by the [JSON-Schema Draft 4](http://json-schema.org/latest/json-schema-core.html#anchor8).
 Models are described using the [Schema Object](#schemaObject) which is a subset of JSON Schema Draft 4.

 An additional primitive data type `"file"` is used by the [Parameter Object](#parameterObject) and the [Response Object](#responseObject) to set the parameter type or the response as being a file.

 <a name="dataTypeFormat"></a>Primitives have an optional modifier property `format`.
-Swagger uses several known formats to more finely define the data type being used.
+OAS uses several known formats to more finely define the data type being used.
 However, the `format` property is an open `string`-valued property, and can have any value to support documentation needs.
 Formats such as `"email"`, `"uuid"`, etc., can be used even though they are not defined by this specification.
 Types that are not accompanied by a `format` property follow their definition from the JSON Schema (except for `file` type which is defined above).
-The formats defined by the Swagger Specification are:
+The formats defined by the OAS are:

 Common Name | [`type`](#dataTypeType) | [`format`](#dataTypeFormat) | Comments